PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/view-catalog-price-rules.md

 - Discounts display on front office

 ## Multistore
+This interface is not affected by any of the multistores, because additional multistore settings are managed separately by each of the Catalog Cart rule.

 All these settings and input fields can be separately managed by Multistore functionality in Prestashop.
 [Learn more.](https://github.com/PrestaShop/prestashop-specs/blob/master/content/1.7/back-office/shop-parameters/general/maintenance.md#multistore-behavior)